December 2014 Assam violence

-In December 2014, a series of attacks by militants resulted in the deaths of more than 76 people in India.
+In December 2014, a series of attacks by militants resulted in the deaths of more than 76 people in the Assam state in India.
 The attacks took place in the Chirang, Sonitpur, and Kokrajhar districts on 23 December 2014.
 They were attributed to the Songbijit faction of the National Democratic Front of Bodoland (NDFB(S)).

-The Adivasi people of Assam are mostly Santals.
-The NDFB claims to represent the Bodo people, who are migrant from Dimapur and Tibet; it has fought a secessionist war with the government for the establishment of a separate nation (Bodoland).
+The Adivasi people of Assam are mostly Santhals.
+The NDFB claims to represent the Bodo people; it has fought a secessionist war with the government for the establishment of a separate nation (Bodoland).
 Although a number of NDFB militants had agreed to a ceasefire and peace talks in the 2000s, the NDFB(S) faction, led by I K Songbijit, has refused to give up militancy.

 In May 2014, the government attributed a similar attack on Muslim migrants to the NDFB(S), but the NDFB denied its involvement.
 The December attacks, described as one of the worst massacres in the history of North-East India, resulted in the deaths of 65 people by Bodo militants, and led to widespread protests by tribal people.
-The protests turned violent, leading to three more deaths at the hands of the police and a retaliatory attack of Adivasi on Bodo villages, which resulted in death of some Bodo people.
+The protests turned violent, leading to three more deaths at the hands of the police and a retaliatory attack of the Adivasi on Bodo villages, which resulted in the death of some Bodo people.
 On 26 December, the government of India declared the launch of Operation "All Out" to eliminate the NDFB(S) militants.
 It deployed an estimated 9,000 soldiers of the Indian Army and Central Reserve Police Force.

 Background

-The National Democratic Front of Bodoland (NDFB), a militant group, has been indulging in violence against outside settlers since the late 1990s.
+The National Democratic Front of Bodoland (NDFB), a militant group which has been indulging in violence against immigrants since the late 1990s.
 The group signed a ceasefire with the Indian government in 2005, but one of its factions — NDFB(S), which is led by IK Songbijit — has opposed peace talks with the government.
 NDFB(S) warned of retaliation when the Assam Police launched an operation against them.
 On 21 December 2014, the Assam Police killed two NDFB militants.

 Violence

 There has been armed conflict between the NDFB and government and between NDFB and Adivasi Cobra Force.
-After two NDFB cadre were killed by Assam Police, the NDFB militants attacked villagers at 6:25pm on 23 December 2014 in the three different districts of Assam: Kokrajhar district, Sonitpur district, and Chirang district.
+After two NDFB cadre were killed by Assam Police, the NDFB militants attacked villagers at 6:25pm on 23 December 2014 in 3 districts of Assam: Kokrajhar, Sonitpur, and Chirang.
 They killed around 65 unarmed Adivasi, including 21 women and 18 children.
 The attacks happened during preparations for Christmas; most of the militants, as well as the Adivasi, victims were Christians.

 The next day, thousands of Adivasi people marched in protest.
 At Dhekiajuli in the Sonitpur district, the police fired rounds to disperse the crowd when the protest march turned violent.
 Police killed three Adivasi protestors.
 In retaliation, the Adivasi killed three Bodo people in a village near Behali in the Sonitpur district.
 The total death toll reached 85.
 Both communities burned houses and damaged property in different parts of the state.
 The violence also spread to the Udalguri district.